Vietnam.vn - Nền tảng quảng bá Việt Nam

 A major drawback in studying burial sites associated with ancient humans is the difficulty in accurately dating the remains.
 Over tens of thousands of years, contamination from surrounding materials is inevitable.

-In four previous attempts, researchers used traditional radiocarbon dating methods to narrow down the burial time frame, but the results were not satisfactory.
+In four previous attempts, researchers used traditional radiocarbon dating methods to narrow down the burial timeframe, but the results were unsatisfactory.

 Now, using a new method called compound-specific radiocarbon analysis (CSRA), researchers have determined that the "Lapedo child" is thousands of years older than originally estimated.

-The precise dating of hybrid remains provides valuable information for shaping human history, including how alien genes entered and were preserved for millennia in modern human populations.
+The precise dating of hybrid remains provides valuable information for shaping human history, including how alien genes entered and were preserved over millennia in modern human populations.

 The way the tomb was constructed is also interesting.
-It was an elaborate ritual, with a young rabbit placed on top of the child’s remains as an offering.
+It was a complex ritual, with a young rabbit placed on top of the child's remains as a sacrifice.
 There were also red deer bones placed near the shoulders, and charcoal at the feet.

 The site where the child was buried was abandoned for nearly two millennia afterward.